-However, we understand that many of you are considered essential workers and cannot stay home and stay safe.
+We understand that many of you are considered essential workers and cannot stay home and stay safe if COVID returns.
 You are out there on the front lines, risking your health and your family’s safety every day.
 We are grateful for the work you are doing, and want to provide the information you need about your options for workers’ compensation if you do—or already have—become infected with COVID-19.

 When Workers’ Comp Covers Infectious Disease

-The Ohio Bureau of Workers’ Compensation (BWC) reported on March 26 it had begun to receive claims for COVID-19.
+The Ohio Bureau of Workers’ Compensation (BWC) will process claims for COVID-19.
 BWC Administrator Stephanie McCloud said that some applications were quickly dismissed, but that they are continuing to investigate other claims.
 She encouraged people who “work in a job that poses a special hazard or risk and can track that to COVID-19” to file a claim.
 This follows the BWC’s policy of only covering people for an infectious disease when their job required them to come in contact with an infected person.
-Democrats in the Ohio House of Representatives introduced legislation in March that would classify COVID-19 as an occupational disease to make the workers’ comp approval process easier for at-risk workers.
+Democrats in the Ohio House of Representatives introduced legislation in March, 2021 that would classify COVID-19 as an occupational disease to make the workers’ comp approval process easier for at-risk workers.
 Still, so far, that bill has not been taken up.

 Who Would Likely Be Covered in Ohio

-At Monast Law Office, we are very concerned about people exposed to this virus daily in their jobs.
 If your job puts you in contact with people infected with the coronavirus, you should be eligible to file a workers’ comp claim if you become infected.
-We expect to see valid applications from these kinds of workers:
+We expected to see valid applications from these kinds of workers: